 This course will focus on select literary texts by writers of the French-speaking world beyond France, with special emphasis on (post) colonial literatures of francophone Africa and the Antilles.
 This course satisfies the 3000/4000-level major requirement in French literature.
 The course content may vary, but FRE 3050 may count only once in fulfillment of major or minor program requirements in French.
-Prerequisite: one 2000-level FRE literature course (FRE 2025, FRE 2045, FRE 2055, or FRE 2065) or consent of the instructor.
+Prerequisite: one 2000-level FRE literature course (FRE 2025, FRE 2045, FRE 2055, or FRE 2065) or consent of the instructor; and RC 2001 or its equivalent.